1. How do I determine where my property lines are?

-Once you obtain the zoning and General Plan designation for your property from the Planning Department, you can view our Zoning Code and review all permitted uses within your zoning district.
+Once you obtain the zoning and General Plan designation for your property from the Planning Division, you can view our Zoning Code and review all permitted uses within your zoning district.

 7. I’m building a room addition.
 What are my setbacks?

 Setback information can be obtained from out Zoning Code.
 You must know the zoning designation of your property in order to determine the setback information.
 Zoning information is available by contacting the Planning Division at 714-536-5271.

 8. Can I park my RV in the front yard?

 RV’s or oversized vehicles such as campers, trailers, and boats on trailers may be parked on the paved driveway area or on a paved area between the driveway and the nearest side property line if they do not project over any property line and the area is kept free of trash, debris, and parts.